santana-iago/santana-iago/README.md

 - RSA/OAEP security and oracle attacks such as **Bleichenbacher** and **ROBOT**.
 - Post-quantum cryptography and the impact of quantum computing on public-key systems.
 - Security risks involving LLMs, prompt injection, data leakage and unsafe integrations.

-### Computer engineering

-- Design of a simplified **8-bit single-cycle processor** with a custom ISA.
-- Implementation of registers, ALU, control unit, memory access and conditional branches.
-- Development of a Fibonacci program to validate processor execution.
-- Academic study connecting quantum computing, physics and information theory.

 ---